devSiddharthKarn/Mango-ORM/README.md

 While Mango is functional, some features are still in development:

+- ✅ **Migration System**: Database schema migrations with version tracking
 - ⏳ **No Transaction Support**: BEGIN/COMMIT/ROLLBACK not fully implemented
 - ⏳ **Limited JOIN Support**: Basic joins work but complex joins need testing
-- ⏳ **No Migration System**: Schema versioning and migrations coming soon
 - ⏳ **No Relations**: ORM-style relations (hasMany, belongsTo) not yet available
 - ⏳ **No Query Caching**: Results are not cached (may add in future)
 - ⏳ **No Connection Retry**: Failed connections don't auto-retry